Human Services Program

 How do I apply for the practicum?

 There is an application process for acceptance into the practicum.
-This is a different application than the Program Application.
 The practicum application packet is available in January from the Health and Human Services Department Office, Health and Human Services Building, Room 108.
 Return all completed application materials to this same office by March 1st.

 When should I see an advisor?